wgrodzicki/triple-match-frenzy/README.md

 - Tiles are arranged across **3 stacked grid layers** with a half-tile offset between layers, creating a partial occlusion effect
 - Only **unoccluded tiles** (not covered by tiles on higher layers) are selectable
-- Selected tiles move into a **7-slot tray** at the bottom of the screen
+- Selected tiles move into a **7-slot tray** at the top of the screen
 - When **3 matching tiles** land in the tray they are automatically removed
 - **Win** by clearing all tiles from the board
 - **Lose** if the tray fills up with no matching triple possible